gmc-code/PC-microbit-micropython/docs/radio/radio_gestures.rst

 -----------------------------

 | The code below uses a dictionary of key:value pairs to store the response for each gesture.
-| THe code loops through the items in the dictionary assigning each key: value pair to the variables gesture and char.
+| The code loops through the items in the dictionary assigning each key:value pair to the variables gesture and char.
 | If the gesture has occurred, the corresponding character is scrolled.

 .. code-block:: python